Can AI generate plausible scientific hypotheses from vast biomedical literature in seconds ?

 Cast your vote — then read what our editor and the AI models found.

-Current systems can already ingest millions of abstracts, rapidly surface statistically associated molecular or disease patterns, and even suggest mechanistic links that humans had missed—an approach sometimes called “robot scientist” or literature-based discovery.
+Current systems can ingest millions of abstracts, rapidly surface statistically associated molecular or disease patterns, and even suggest mechanistic links that humans had missed—an approach sometimes called “robot scientist” or literature-based discovery.
+Pharmaceutical companies are testing them to accelerate drug discovery pipelines.
 However, the resulting hypotheses still require expert curation to distinguish plausible mechanistic narratives from statistical artifacts and to ensure biological feasibility.
 In controlled biomedical challenges, AI has produced testable drug–target or disease–pathway hypotheses that were later validated in lab experiments, showing promise but not yet matching the full rigor of hypothesis generation by seasoned investigators.
 Work continues on making these systems more explainable, reproducible, and aligned with experimental constraints so they can truly operate at “seconds” speed while maintaining scientific trustworthiness.

 Suggest a tag